November 16, 2015

 The website includes a searchable database of comprehensive information about the disease where patients and doctors can learn about symptoms, diagnosis, and treatment options.
 The website hosts an online forum, Ask the Doctor, where patient questions are answered by an ophthalmologist specializing in Dry Eye Syndrome or other health care providers who are experts in their fields.
 The website also hosts patient forums that serve as support groups for Dry Eye sufferers.

 “The limited knowledge health care providers have about Dry Eye Syndrome causes people to travel long distances and even to other countries to seek treatment for their debilitating symptoms,” noted co-founder and board member Paul Norris.
 “I know because I had to travel from my home outside Toronto, Canada to Tampa, Florida to get relief,” he added.
-If there had been a resource like the Not A Dry Eye website, Paul thinks he may have been more successful with his Canadian doctors.
+If there had been a resource like the Not A Dry Eye website, Norris thinks he may have been more successful with his Canadian doctors.
 “I could have directed my doctors to the All About Dry Eye link and maybe they would have learned something that could have helped me,” he concluded.

 A unique feature of the website is that all of the content is available in audio.
 “Many dry eye patients have difficulty reading because of the disabling pain and discomfort they experience,” explained Warren.
 “We had to eliminate this barrier so that patients could get the information they need without having to experience even more pain,” she concluded.